Oshu Vault

 • HTTPS MITM proxy — full TLS interception with a custom CA cert

-• Session-scoped — each sandbox gets its own session with isolated secrets and optional host allowlists
+• Session-scoped — each sandbox gets its own session with isolated secrets

 • Sliding TTL — sessions auto-expire after inactivity